NETHINKS/DATAGERRY-CI/README.md

-# dataGerry-CI
+# DATAGERRY-CI

-Docker environment for CircleCI to build/test/deploy dataGerry
+Docker environment for CircleCI to build/test/deploy DATAGERRY